Lately, I can barely open my news feed on either of the social networks I participate in without seeing yet another post about Clubhouse.

 Granted, Clubhouse Is An Awesome Platform, If It’s Your Thing…

-First, Clubhouse is really easy to use, if you have an iPhone.
+First, Clubhouse is really easy to use.

 Once you get an invite and set up your account, you can immediately dive into conversations and rub elbows with people who almost definitely do not offer free strategy sessions and will not ordinarily leap at any offer to hop on a call real quick so anyone can pick their brain.